Research Training Institute

 Research Training Institute Fellow Certificate Program

-RTI program are eligible to apply for an RTI Fellow Certificate.
+RTI participants that have completed the program are eligible to apply for an RTI Fellow Certificate.
 The certificate program provides professional recognition for librarians and graduate students who have completed the RTI advanced research training and conducted and disseminated a research study.
-To earn the RTI Fellow Certificate, RTI Fellow Candidates must have completed the full RTI program (met the four RTI program requirements).
+To earn the RTI Fellow Certificate, RTI participants must have completed the full RTI program (met the four RTI program requirements).
 The RTI program requirements are:

 • Successful completion of all RTI coursework (all RTI modules in MEDLIB-ED) verified by an MLA CE Certificate